What is Regression Testing? Explained with Test Cases, Tools, and Methods

 Few organizations ignored proper testing and faced fatal consequences.
 Here are the examples,

-Organizations could have avoided these fatalities if they had conducted regression testing before updating or adding a new feature.
-From the above example, you must have realized the importance of regression testing in this day and age.
+Organizations could have avoided these fatalities by conducting regression testing before updating or adding a new feature.
+From the above example, you must have realized the importance of regression testing in software testing in today’s times.

 Regression testing becomes vital if you want to deliver high-quality and robust applications where users could be loyal.
 Taking those scenarios into consideration, in this article, we have provided you with a comprehensive view of regression testing, its types, tools, methods, and everything else you need to be aware of.